anton-kirschhock/TfsMigrationUtility/README.md

 # Releases#
 See https://github.com/muziekklas/TfsMigrationUtility/releases for current releases.
 *Currently there is a beta/preview version of the utility.*
+There is an issue when migrating to VSTS: Branches are shown as Folders.
+There is a workarround (see issue).
 # Goals

 - Migrate a project, including history, to another server and/or collection (OK)